Department of Public Information • News and Media Division • New York

 Document Type: French text, Press Conference, Press Release, Video, Webcast

-Document Sources: Care International, Department of Public Information (DPI), Human Rights Watch, Oxfam, United Nations News Service, World Vision International
+Document Sources: CARE, Department of Public Information (DPI), Human Rights Watch, Oxfam, United Nations News Service, World Vision International

 Subject: Access and movement, Armed conflict, Assistance, Ceasefire, Children, Food, Gaza Strip, Health, Human rights and international humanitarian law, Humanitarian relief, Living conditions, NGOs/Civil Society, Protection, Public information, Refugees and displaced persons, Social issues, Women